Joseph Kosuth

 01

-About Joseph Kosuth
+Joseph Kosuth Biography

 Joseph Kosuth (born in 1945 in Toledo, Ohio) is an American artist and theorist widely recognized as one of the central figures in the development of conceptual art.
 Since the mid-1960s, his practice has fundamentally redefined the relationship between language, meaning, and the artwork itself, foregrounding ideas over traditional concerns of form, material, or aesthetic expression.